Crisnzano/breach-watchers/README.md

 > Check out [the docs for Local Development](https://supabase.com/docs/guides/getting-started/local-development) to also run Supabase locally.

+## Backend Setup
+The backend set up of the project responsible for the audit checklist is developed using Laravel and Supabase.
+You can access the full code [here](https://github.com/JeanWasike/breach-watchers-backend).

 ## Feedback and issues

 Please file feedback and issues over on the [Supabase GitHub org](https://github.com/supabase/supabase/issues/new/choose).